rmishgoog/google-cloud-run-multi-regional/README.md

 ### Deploying a highly available multi-regional Cloud Run service with Global HTTPS load balancing on Google Cloud

 _This repository contains sample Terraform code to deploy a very basic "hello" application to Google Cloud run as a container, the container image is pre-built and available in Google's public artifact registry, we will just configure our Cloud Run service to use that.
 The service will be deployed in two Google Cloud regions, us-central1 and us-east1.
-A Gloabl HTTPS load balancer will "front" the services as a layer-7 proxy.
+A Gloabl HTTPS load balancer will "front" the services as a layer-7 proxy._

-The services are configured as "serverless" network endpoint groups behind the load balancer and will be accessible publicly only via the load balancer, even though Google Cloud does yield a "run.app" domain for each Cloud Run service, our "ingress" controls will prevent any direct invocations of the Cloud Run generated domain URL.
-This will ensure that:
+_The services are configured as "serverless" network endpoint groups behind the load balancer and will be accessible publicly only via the load balancer, even though Google Cloud does yield a "run.app" domain for each Cloud Run service, our "ingress" controls will prevent any direct invocations of the Cloud Run generated domain URL.
+This will ensure that:_
-1. We leverage Google Front End or GFE for global load distribution and locality, let GFE route the incoming request to the nearest backend.
+_1. We leverage Google Front End or GFE for global load distribution and locality, let GFE route the incoming request to the nearest backend.
 2. This will also improve serving latencies, thus serving the webpage from a Google data center closest to the end user.
 3. At the load balancer, we will also configure TLS certifactes and thus load balancer will also act as a point of TLS termination for the end user.
 4. Since we will be adding a few security policies (through Google Cloud Armor), routing all the incoming internet traffic through the global load balancer will ensure that thos security policies are applied and any malcious traffic is denied at the edge of the Google network._